 Average contract value (ACV) is the average annualized revenue per customer contract.
 It determines sales team structure, compensation, and go-to-market strategy.

 ACV represents the average annual value of a customer contract, excluding one-time fees.
-It's one of the most important metrics for structuring a sales organization — companies with $5K ACV need a very different sales motion than those with $500K ACV.
+It's one of the most important metrics for structuring a sales organization because it determines everything downstream: team structure, compensation model, sales cycle expectations, and the tools you need.
+A company selling at $5K ACV needs a velocity sales motion with high automation and low touch.
+A company at $500K ACV needs enterprise reps, solution engineers, and months-long deal cycles.

 ACV and Sales Team Structure